Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Introduction

 \section{Introduction}

-The objective of Reinforcement Learning(RL) is to learn an optimal policy through the interaction between the agent and the environment.
-Given the similarity between the manner of RL to generate diverse policies and cognitive abilities, it has received extensive attention and research.
-At present, there have been some notable achievements in the field, such as games\cite{silver2018general,vinyals2019grandmaster}, medicine\cite{yu2021reinforcement},sport\cite{DBLP:conf/iros/DingGADSSSL22} and navigator\cite{kaufmann2023champion}.
+The objective of Reinforcement Learning (RL) is to learn an optimal policy through the interaction between the agent and the environment.
+At present, there have been some notable achievements in the field, such as games\cite{vinyals2019grandmaster}, Large Model\cite{achiam2023gpt} and navigator\cite{kaufmann2023champion}.

-However, a potential issue with general RL is that the agent must interact with the environment during training, which may cause harm to the environment or the agent, leading to economic losses\cite{arulkumaran2017deep}.
-One potential solution to this problem is offline Reinforcement learning (offline RL)\cite{lange2012batch}.
-In contrast to RL, in offline RL, the agent no longer learns a policy through interaction with the environment.
-Instead, the agent tries to learn an optimal policy from a static dataset.
+However, a potential issue with general RL is that the agent must interact with the environment during training, potentially causing harm to the environment or the agent, leading to economic losses\cite{arulkumaran2017deep}.
+One potential solution to this problem is offline Reinforcement Learning (offline RL)\cite{lange2012batch}.
+In offline RL, the agent tries to learn an optimal policy from a static dataset.
 Since the training of offline RL only requires a static dataset, it does not have the problem of the environment or agent being damaged during training.
-Nevertheless, offline RL only learns from a limited static dataset, which is typically unable to cover the full spectrum of potential state-action combinations.
-These state-action pairs that are not included in the static dataset are called out-of-distribution (OOD) state actions\cite{fujimoto2019off}.
-Function estimators employed during offline RL training are prone to inaccuracy when estimating the state-action value (Q-value) or state value (V-value) of an OOD state action.
-This erroneous overestimation of some Q-values or V-values is likely to result in the agent selecting some suboptimal state-actions during training, This preference for suboptimal state-actions ultimately leads to the inability to obtain a satisfactory policy.
-To address this issue, offline RL has developed a set of techniques that are distinct from those employed in general RL.
+Nevertheless, the static dataset is typically unable to cover the full spectrum of potential state-action combinations, and the uncovered pairs are termed out-of-distribution (OOD) state-action pairs\cite{fujimoto2019off}.
+Q or V-value estimators may overestimate the value of some suboptimal OOD pairs, leading to a preference for selecting such OOD samples with high value and resulting in suboptimal policies.
+This challenge, known as the distribution shift problem, is a critical problem for offline RL.